Takoa/Tako.Collections/README.md

 - Left-Leaning Red-Black (2-3) Tree
     - [Robert Sedgewick.
 Left-leaning Red–Black Trees][1]
     - [Robert Sedgewick.
 Left-Leaning Red–Black Trees (slides)][2]
+- Ordered List based on LLRB tree
+    - You can use it like System.Data.Collections.List`<T>`, but the performance is of LLRB.

 > Takao Kaburaki
 >